A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Introduction

-The aim of this paper is to develop a high-performance numerical algorithm—a localizition method—for the nonlocal problem (\ref{eq1.1}).
+The aim of this paper is to develop a high-performance numerical algorithm -- a localization method -- for the nonlocal problem (\ref{eq1.1}).
 This method is designed to handle solutions with low regularity while achieving high accuracy, thereby addressing challenges related to nonlocality and nonsmoothness.
 Specifically, for temporal discretization, we employ the contour integral method (CIM), which represents the solution via an inverse Laplace transform expressed as a contour integral along the left branch of a parameterized hyperbolic contour.
 This integral is then approximated using the midpoint rule, leading to a semi-discrete CIM scheme in time.
-For spatial discretization, the standard Galerkin finite element method (FEM) is applied.
-Additionally, we conduct a rigorous error analysis of the fully discrete scheme; the main theoretical results are summarized in Theorem \ref{thm3} and Theorem \ref{thm4}.
+For spatial discretization, the piecewise linear finite element method (FEM) is applied.
+Additionally, we conduct a rigorous error analysis of the fully discrete scheme; the main theoretical results are summarized in Theorems \ref{thm3} and \ref{thm4}.

 The main contributions of this work are as follows.
-We address the nonlocality inherent in both the integral and differential operators, as well as the low regularity of solutions to problem (\ref{eq1.1}): \begin{itemize} \item A novel numerical scheme is developed, which uses a parameterized hyperbolic contour CIM for temporal discretization to localize the originally nonlocal problem.
+We address the nonlocality inherent in both the integral and differential operators, as well as the low regularity of solutions to problem (\ref{eq1.1}): \begin{itemize} \item An efficient numerical scheme is developed, which uses a parameterized hyperbolic contour CIM for temporal discretization to localize the originally nonlocal problem.

-\item The proposed algorithm imposes very low regularity requirements on the solution, enabling robust performance even in the presence of nonsmooth initial data.
+\item The proposed algorithm imposes very low regularity requirements on the solution, enabling robust performance even in the presence of nonsmooth initial data and low regularity solution.

-\item Rigorous error analysis demonstrates that the method achieves second-order convergence in space and spectral accuracy in time. \end{itemize}
+\item Rigorous error analysis demonstrates that the method achieves spectral accuracy in time and second-order convergence in space. \end{itemize}

 This paper is structured as follows.
 In Section \ref{section2}, we introduce a fully discrete numerical scheme for problem (\ref{eq1.1}), utilizing the contour integral method (CIM) for semi-discretization in time.
 Section \ref{section3} is devoted to error analysis, covering both homogeneous problems with nonsmooth initial data and nonhomogeneous problems with vanishing initial data.
 In Section \ref{section4}, several numerical experiments in 1-D and 2-D are presented, featuring nonsmooth and vanishing initial data, as well as nonsmooth solution, to validate the high performance of the proposed algorithm and to corroborate the theoretical findings.
 Finally, concluding remarks are provided in Section \ref{section5}.